 2. Commit and push

-3. ArgoCD detects the change (within 3 minutes by default, or immediately with webhooks)
+3. ArgoCD detects the change (within 3 minutes by default, or instantly with webhooks)

 git revert HEAD